Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: Introduction

-To confront step size limitations, the exponential integrators have emerged as powerful tools for stiff differential equations.
-In recent decades, EIs have attracted extensive attention and undergone vigorous development.
-Numerous excellent studies have been conducted \cite{CM2002,HOS2009,K2005,T2006,CCO2008,MW2017}, with a comprehensive review available in \cite{HO2010}.
-The construction of EIs exploits the variation-of-constants formula, which provides an exact treatment of linear components.
-Due to their superior stability properties \cite{CM2002}, this approach is particularly advantageous for systems where stiffness is predominantly concentrated in the linear part.
-When applying the variation-of-constants formula to second-order systems (\ref{OP}), the matrix exponential manifests naturally as trigonometric functions \cite{WWX2013}.
-This observation has inspired several methods, including ARKN methods \cite{F2006}, ERKN methods \cite{WWX2013,WWM2017}, and Filon-type methods \cite{WLW2013,K2008}.
-Many of these methods additionally exhibit excellent structure-preserving properties.
-Developments have also combined EIs with linearization operations \cite{DBCOJ2007,KO2013,RG1997,T2006}, such as the Exponential Rosenbrock-type methods \cite{CO2009,HOS2009,LL2023}, yielding improved accuracy and efficiency while simplifying order conditions.
-However, whether linearization is employed or not, conventional EIs are designed under the assumption of temporal smoothness for solutions of stiff systems.
-This underlying assumption is typically violated in highly oscillatory systems, leading to a loss of uniform accuracy.
+To overcome step size restrictions, exponential integrators (EIs) have emerged as powerful tools for stiff differential equations.
+Over recent decades, EIs have attracted considerable attention and undergone substantial development.
+A number of influential studies have been conducted \cite{CM2002,HOS2009,K2005,T2006,CCO2008,MW2017}, with a comprehensive review available in \cite{HO2010}.
+The construction of EIs builds on the variation-of-constants formula, which enables exact treatment of the linear part of the system.
+Owing to their favorable stability properties \cite{CM2002}, such methods are particularly effective when stiffness is primarily confined to the linear component.

+When applied to second-order systems of the form (\ref{OP}), the matrix exponential naturally takes the form of trigonometric functions \cite{WWX2013}.
+This connection has motivated the development of several specialized methods, including ARKN \cite{F2006}, ERKN \cite{WWX2013,WWM2017}, and Filon-type methods \cite{WLW2013,K2008}, many of which also possess excellent structure-preserving qualities.

+Further advances have integrated EIs with linearization techniques \cite{DBCOJ2007,KO2013,RG1997,T2006}, as exemplified by Exponential Rosenbrock-type methods \cite{CO2009,HOS2009,LL2023}.
+These approaches often achieve enhanced accuracy and efficiency while simplifying order conditions.
+However, whether linearization is employed or not, conventional EIs are generally derived under the assumption that solutions to stiff systems are temporally smooth.
+This assumption is frequently violated in highly oscillatory problems, leading to a loss of uniform accuracy with respect to $\varepsilon$.